Clash by Night: Background

-Joan Crawford was originally announced as the film's star.
+Where ignorant armies clash by night.Joan Crawford was originally announced as the film's star.

 Reception

 Critical response

 A contemporary Variety review panned the film but appreciated Stanwyck's work, writing, "Clifford Odets' Clash by Night, presented on Broadway over a decade earlier, reaches the screen in a rather aimless drama of lust and passion.
 Clash captures much of the drabness of the seacoast fishing town, background of the pic, but only occasionally does the narrative's suggested intensity seep through...Barbara Stanwyck plays the returning itinerant with her customary defiance and sullenness.
 It is one of her better performances.
 Robert Ryan plays the other man with grim brutality while Marilyn Monroe is reduced to what is tantamount to a bit role."

 In another contemporary review, New York Times critic A.H.
 Weiler wrote that the film "... lacks conviction and distinction despite its hard-working principals. ...
 Miss Stanwyck is professionally realistic in the role.
 Paul Douglas is a physically convincing portrait of the simple, muscular and trusting Jerry.
 But it is difficult to take his extreme idealistic devotion."

 Critic Sam Adams wrote about Fritz Lang's directorial style: "Restraint was never Fritz Lang's problem.
 Indeed, his version of Clifford Odets' Clash by Night is overwrought verging on camp...
 In Clash's wild kingdom, strong women can only be sated by the threat of male violence: After she marries sturdy lug Paul Douglas, Stanwyck is unerringly drawn towards Ryan's volatile woman-hater, while fish-canner Marilyn Monroe shows her affection to fiance Keith Andes by socking him in the arm, a gesture he threatens to return in spades.
 Lang tilled the same turf two years later in Human Desire, a similarly heavy-handed expose of man's bestial nature.
 Perhaps Lang should have stuck with the style of Clash's extraordinary, near-wordless opening, which begins with shots of seagulls and seals and slowly mixes in the actors in their natural habitats."

 Critic Dennis Schwartz wrote: "The performances are stagy but filled with fiery emotion.
 The performers are able to bring out the complexities underlying each of their characters as they battle each other, hoping not to die of loneliness or of cynicism.
 Everything about these characters and their alienation seemed natural, something that was grounded by Lang's showing them at work, never cutting them off from all the other travails they were going through.
 Lang's point is how easy it is not to see the faults in yourself, as easy as it is to see them in someone else.
 Clash by Night brilliantly tells how some lonely folks break out from their shadowy existence, as if that darkness was a prison where survival at any cost is the name of the game."

-The review aggregator Rotten Tomatoes reports that 73% of critics gave the film a positive review, based on 15 reviews, marking the film as "Fresh."
+The review aggregator Rotten Tomatoes reports that 63% of critics gave the film a positive review, based on 16 reviews, marking the film as "Fresh."